Jiron/dashboard/README.md

 # SixCord Bot

+## Features
+ SixCord offers this features to our users:
+· ⚙️ Dashboard website.
+· 🗳️ +65 commands.
+· ✉️ Discord Support Server.

 ## Installation
 Want to edit this source code and host it?
 You must follow the [installation guide](https://github.com/SixCord/dashboard/wiki).
 Need help?
 Join our [Discord](https://sixcord.xyz/support)